fortytwoservices/public-docs.fortytwo.io/docs/Security Posture Portal/05_enterpriseapps.md

     The application do not have _any_ write or any other permissions able to alter and/or do anything in your tenant.

-- Microsoft Entra ID (Azure Active Directory)
-- Microsoft Exchange
-- Microsoft Teams
-- Microsoft Defende for Endpoint
-- Privileged Escalation Graph
+The application requires a large set of read consents for reading from the Microsoft Graph, and Global Reader for accesing Microsoft Teams and Microsoft Exchange.

 ### Hide app from users